aker99/linuxbootcamp19/README.md

 # LINUX BOOTCAMP'19

-A event by IEEE Student Branch DIT University.
+A four daysworkshop by IEEE Student Branch DIT University on `Linux` and `Cloud: Azure`.
 Please find all the content of the workshop in the repo.

 ### Resources: